How to Action Items in Meeting Minutes | Wrike

 Using the Wrike actionable meeting notes template

-To start, create a parent folder in Wrike titled ‘meeting minutes.’
+To start, create a parent folder in Wrike titled ‘Meeting minutes.’
 Within this folder, you can create various action items to get right to work once the meeting is over.

 In the description area, you can map out all the previously described elements to accurately define what went on in the meeting.
 Use various views in Wrike to format the elements in a way that makes sense to you, and simply input the relevant information once the meeting is in session.